44th Division (Imperial Japanese Army)

-The 44th division was organized on 4 April 1944, simultaneously with the 81st and 86th divisions as a defiant action against popular Japanese Tetraphobia superstition.
-The nucleus was the headquarters of the 4th division.
-Originally the 44th division was assigned to Central District Army.
+The 44th Division was organized on 4 April 1944, simultaneously with the 81st and 86th divisions as a defiant action against popular Japanese Tetraphobia superstition.
+The nucleus was the headquarters of the 4th Division.
+Originally the 44th Division was assigned to the Central District Army.

-In March 1945, the 44th division was sent to Takahagi, Ibaraki, arriving 8 April 1945.
-The division was re-subordinated to 51st army 18 April 1945 and assigned to the role of the mobile reserve.
-The surrender of Japan 15 August 1945 has happened before the 44th division have any engagement with the enemy.
+In March 1945, the 44th Division was sent to Takahagi, Ibaraki, arriving 8 April 1945.
+The division was re-subordinated to the 51st Army 18 April 1945 and assigned to the role of the mobile reserve.
+The surrender of Japan on 15 August 1945 had happened before the 44th Division could engage with the enemy.